NEW YORK – The Diamond Club at Shea Stadium had barely been cleared Monday, with the last remaining…

 good foundation and, along the way, I was fortunate to get a good business

-education from Tal Smith and Gabe Paul in New
+education from Tal Smith and Gabe Paul in

 In reviewing your career, that seems to be the comment that keeps on coming up, ‘Pat Gillick was a superior talent evaluator'.